-- Application support-FAFSA, Admissions, Hazlewood and GI BillTM
+- Application support-FAFSA, Admissions, Hazlewood and GI Bill.

-- TSTC Portal and WebAdvisor training
+- TSTC Portal and WebAdvisor training.

-- College policies and procedures support
+- College policies and procedures support.

-- On campus job information and referral
+- On campus job information and referral.

-- Veteran benefits information and assistance
+- Veteran benefits information and assistance.

-- Coordinate referrals for veterans and their dependents
+- Coordinate referrals for veterans and their dependents.

-- Educationally related printing and faxing support for veterans and their dependents
+- Educationally related printing and faxing support for veterans and their dependents.

-- Assistance with scholarship searches and application process
+- Assistance with scholarship searches and application process.

-- Referral to campus Student Support Services Office
+- Referral to campus Student Support Services Office .

-- Tutoring support and referral
+- Tutoring support and referral.

-- Computer lab access and support
+- Computer lab access and support.

-- Academic advisement support
+- Academic advisement support.

-- College credit evaluation support
+- College credit evaluation support.

-Veterans Benefits
+Veteran Benefits

-TSTC is approved for training service members, veterans and their eligible dependents under the provisions of various laws commonly called the G.I.
-Bill.
-The student is responsible for Tuition and Fees not covered by GI BillTM or the Hazlewood Tuition Exemption.
+TSTC is approved for training service members, veterans and their eligible dependents under the provisions of various laws commonly called the GI Bill.
+The student is responsible for tuition and fees not covered by GI Bill or the Hazlewood Tuition Exemption.
 A spouse or child of a veteran may receive benefits under certain conditions.
 The DD form 214 and all official college, university and military transcripts are required.
 Veterans who are eligible for assistance under any of the Department of Veterans Affairs programs should contact Veteran Services.

-Veterans interested in using their GI BillTM benefits must submit the following documents to Veteran Services before enrollment certification can be processed and submitted to the Veterans Affairs Education Department.
+Veterans interested in using their GI Bill benefits must submit the following documents to Veteran Services before enrollment certification can be processed and submitted to the Veterans Affairs Education Department.

-- Certificate of Eligibility apply for benefits by submitting VA Form 22-1990 at www.ebenefits.va.gov. - DD Form 214 (member 4) - Official Military Transcripts and University/College transcripts (to the Office of Admissions) - VA Form 22-1905 required for Veterans using Chapter 31 (Vocational Rehabilitation & Employment Division) - DD Form 2384 (NOBE) required for Veterans using Chapter 1606 - Transcript Evaluation Form - VA Form 22-1995 when changing major field of study or incoming transfer student
+- 1. Certificate of Eligibility apply for benefits by submitting VA Form 22-1990 at www.ebenefits.va.gov. - 2.
+DD Form 214 (member 4). - 3.
+Official Military Transcripts and University/College transcripts (to the Enrollment Center).

+- VA Form 22-1905 required for Veterans using Chapter 31 (Vocational Rehabilitation & Employment Division). - 5.
+DD Form 2384 (NOBE) required for Veterans using Chapter 1606. - 6.
+Transcript Evaluation Form. - 7.
+VA Form 22-1995 when changing major field of study or incoming transfer student. - 8.
+Valid State ID.